ry4npw/dragonrealms-dobby/README.md

 >;repeat 3
 ```

-* support other scripting languages such as Genie, YASSE, Lich, and other interpreted languages such as JavaScript or Python.
+* support other scripting languages such as running Genie scripts, or maybe other interpreted languages such as JavaScript and Python.

 * add percentages to HEALTH/MANA. also add numerals to appraisals and combat messages.

-* auto-mapping, support for Genie map repository, and an HTML map interface for movement.

 * GS* variable parsing of the [SIMU-PROTOCOL](https://github.com/sproctor/warlock-gtk/blob/master/docs/SIMU-PROTOCOL)

 * XML parsing, including exposing those elements as variables to scripts

 * (post parsing) a RESTful interface to return real-time character information, this could make it easy to create a single-page HTML application to add things like health/spirit/stamina/fatigue bars to clients such as Avalon.
 Or by combining dobby services you could create a display of all your friends, their health/spirit/stamina/fatigue, location, and etc. User interfaces could also be done in the browser for things like script writing/management, or even for mapping programs.

+* auto-mapping, support for Genie map repository, and an HTML map interface for movement.

 * upstream proxy support (for playing around firewalls)